2024 Solar Incentives Guide for Ephrata, PA - Tax Credits & Rebates

 Federal Solar Incentives

-Your local Ephrata solar panel installer can provide you with more information about the ITC and how it might apply to your situation.
+Your local Ephrata solar panel installer can provide more information about the ITC and how it applies to your situation.

 More information about the new Inflation Reduction Act can be found here.
-Your local Ephrata solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+Your local Ephrata solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives